zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 which gives an approximate mapping between the optical and the physical parameters[^10].

-[^10]: Keep in mind that, in general, the permittivity, the permeability, and the conductivity are complex.
+[^10]: Keep in mind that, in general, the permittivity, permeability, and conductivity are complex.

 A combination of Equations 6.4-6.7 produces the [dispersion relation](https://en.wikipedia.org/wiki/Dispersion_relation)